Unidata/netcdf-c/docs/install.md

 is being built.

-Before building netCDF, you may need to add ${H5DIR}/lib to the LD_LIBRARY_PATH environment variable if that directory is not searched by default.
+Before building netCDF, you may need to add ${H5DIR}/lib to the LD_LIBRARY_PATH environment variable if that lib directory is not searched by default.
 See the <a href="http://www.unidata.ucar.edu/netcdf/docs/faq.html#Shared%20Libraries">netCDF FAQ</a> for more details on using shared libraries.

-Indicate where you want to install netCDF in another environment variable, for example NCDIR.
+Indicate where you want to install netCDF in another shell variable, for example NCDIR.
 Then run the netCDF configure script, specifying where HDF5 was installed using the CPPFLAGS and LDFLAGS environment variables.
 For example, from the top-level netCDF source